 I am a lecturer in the Comprehensive Studies Department at the University of Michigan.
 My interests include enumerative combinatorics and discrete probability.
 I like to write programs as well as do math.

-I also teach a course in the Summer Bridge Program aimed at liberal arts students.
-The goal is to teach some of the great ideas of mathematics without getting bogged down in notation and computation.
-We use the Heart of Mathematics textbook by Ed Burger and Mike Starbird.
+For three years I taught a course in the Summer Bridge Program aimed at liberal arts students.
+The goal was to teach some of the great ideas of mathematics without getting bogged down in notation and computation.
+We used the Heart of Mathematics textbook by Ed Burger and Mike Starbird.